lephuit/sample-wild-apricot-sso/README.md

   * {YOUR_CLIENT_SECRET}
   * {YOUR_PROCESSING_DOMAIN}

+You will most likely wish to develop a method of defining custom session names in includes/sec_session.php prior to moving to a production environment.

 ### Running the application
 Simply navigate to index.php to initialize the single sign-on service.
 * If you are already logged in to your Wild Apricot account, no further action is required.
 You should see your account details displayed on the page once you are authenticated.